 Minimum Environmental Impact Production

-Environmental pollution due to an increase in waste and water shortages following a rise in water demand is a social issues that is shared across the globe.
+Environmental pollution due to an increase in waste and water shortages following a rise in water demand is a social issue that is shared across the globe.

 DENSO’s business activities are underpinned by a large amount of natural capital, and we therefore consider it an urgent issue to minimize the impact of climate change and the environmental burden of the natural capital we use.
-To that end, we build factories that contribute to a recycling-oriented society by minimizing emissions of waste and chemical substances, reducing water use, and using resources effectively.
-We have established the DENSO Safety and Environmental Management Standard (DAS) , which is more stringent than the environmental regulations in the countries and regions where we operate.
+Under DENSO’s Eco Vision 2025, we are committed to building factories that contribute to a recycling-oriented society which makes effective use of resources by minimizing emissions of waste and chemical substances and further reducing water use to curb and reduce environmental impact and pollution.
+We have established the DENSO Safety and Environmental Management Standard (DAS), which is more stringent than the environmental regulations in the countries and regions where we operate.
 We identify hypothetical environmental risks (such as environmental accidents, pollution, and legal violations), which we work to prevent from materializing and minimize when they do.

 We classify chemical substances used at factories into “prohibited,” “targeted for reduction,” and “controlled” categories.
 We seek to implement unified control of all chemical substances used in product materials, procured components, and production processes by means of a CMMS,* a proprietary chemical substance control system.
 Also, we continue to develop alternative technologies and reduce usage and emissions of chemical substances on an ongoing basis.